sn0rkmaiden/turtle_math/README.md

 ## :clipboard: About

 This project is my first app in Flutter.
-It was inspired by [this awesome Mathologer YouTube video](https://www.youtube.com/watch?v=IUC-8P0zXe8).
+It was inspired by [this awesome Mathologer YouTube video](https://www.youtube.com/watch?v=IUC-8P0zXe8). **_Currently works only on Android devices_**.

  References (check them out if you want to learn more!):